gatsbyjs/gatsby/docs/blog/2019-01-14-modern-publications-with-gatsby-ghost.md

 ---
 title: Modern publications with Gatsby & Ghost
 date: 2019-01-14T08:00:00+00:00
-author: John O’Nolan
+author: John O'Nolan
 tags:
   - ghost
 image: "./images/ghost-headless-feature-image.png"
 showImageInArticle: true
 ---

 There has been a lot of progress around static site generators, front end frameworks and API-centric infrastructure in recent years.
-At [Ghost](https://ghost.org/), we’ve been building open source technology for modern publishing for over 5 years and as a developer-centric team, the momentum around static sites didn’t go unnoticed.
+At [Ghost](https://ghost.org/), we've been building open source technology for modern publishing for over 5 years and as a developer-centric team, the momentum around static sites didn't go unnoticed.

 Wildly fast websites which have no back end and can be deployed just about anywhere felt very much like the future.
-So I’m thrilled to share that with the recent updates to the Ghost API, it’s now possible to use Ghost as a completely decoupled headless CMS and bring your own front-end written in Gatsby!
+So I'm thrilled to share that with the recent updates to the Ghost API, it's now possible to use Ghost as a completely decoupled headless CMS and bring your own front-end written in Gatsby!

 ## API driven publishing